ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   it is impossible to pipeline computations in a non-blocking way
 *   it is impossible to manually complete a future (either with a result or with an exception)

 To change this, in Java 8 were added (and in Java 9 and Java 12 were updated) the `CompletionStage` interface and its base implementation the `CompletableFuture` class.
-These classes allow building effective multi-step asynchronous computations of a single result.
+These classes allow building effective and fluent multi-step asynchronous computations of a single result.

 The CompletableFuture API is not simple.
 The `CompletionStage` interface has 43 public methods.
 The `CompletableFuture` class implements 5 methods from the `Future` interface, 43 methods from the `CompletionStage` interface, and has 30 own public methods.

 ## Futures and promises

-The concept of a _future/promise_ as an eventual result of an asynchronous operation exists in many programming languages and allows writing asynchronous code that still has a _fluent interface_ as synchronous code:
+The concept of a _future/promise_ as an eventual result of an asynchronous task exists in many programming languages and allows writing asynchronous code that still has a _fluent interface_ as synchronous code: